-Students must first be admitted to the University before formally applying for admission to the ASN program.
-Admission to the University, however, does not guarantee admission to the ASN program.
-Admission to the program is competitive.
-Factors considered include: cumulative grade point average, ACT/SAT scores, grades/grade point average in required Associate Degree Core Curriculum courses, Completion of BIOL 261, BIOL 262, and MATH 105 or higher with grades no lower than "C", 2.5 or higher cumulative GPA., And number of repeated courses and withdrawals, and grade improvement over time.
+Students must first be admitted to the University before formally applying for admission to the ASN program; however, admission to the Universitydoes not guarantee admission to the ASN program.
+The Admissions Committee will review all applicants' materials.
+Admission to the program is competitive f;actors considered include: cumulative grade point average; ACT/SAT scores; grades/grade point average in required associate degree core curriculum courses; completion of BIOL 261, BIOL 262, and MATH 105 or higher with grades no lower than "C"; 2.5 or higher cumulative GPA; and number of repeated courses and withdrawals, and grade improvement over time.